Friday, March 06, 2015

 Take advantage of this opportunity to enrich your ethics experience – a UST trademark – strengthen your analytical skills and build relationships with Twin Cities business executives and UST faculty.

-The CEBC Ethics Case Competition, organized by the Center for Ethical Business Cultures (CEBC), is an interactive way to deepen your understanding of the importance of creating ethical and profitable business cultures.
-The competition will be held March 6, 2015, from 8 a.m. to 5 p.m. (subject to change), and is open to undergraduate and graduate business* students.
+The CEBC Ethics Case Competition, sponsored by St. Jude Medical and organized by the Center for Ethical Business Cultures (CEBC), is an interactive way to deepen your understanding of the importance of creating ethical and profitable business cultures.
+The competition will be held March 6, 2015 from 8 a.m. to 5 p.m. (subject to change), and is open to undergraduate and graduate business* students.

-The winning undergraduate and graduate teams will be eligible to represent the University of St. Thomas in the International Business Ethics Case Competition (IBECC), held in conjunction with the Ethics and Compliance Officer Association (ECOA) Sponsoring Partner Forum from April 21-24, 2015, in New Orleans, LA.
-The international competition is sponsored by the Center for Ethics and Business at Loyola Marymount University, the University of St. Thomas Opus College of Business and the ECOA.
+The winning undergraduate and graduate teams will be eligible to represent the University of St. Thomas in the International Business Ethics Case Competition (IBECC) held April 21-24, 2015, in New Orleans, LA.
+The international competition is sponsored by the Center for Ethics and Business at Loyola Marymount University, the Ethics and Compliance Officer Association (ECOA) and the University of St. Thomas Opus College of Business.

 Competition Format: Each team presentation will be limited to 20 -minutes followed by a 10-minute Judges Challenge.
 Students will be judged by Twin Cities business executives and University of St. Thomas faculty on their ability to research, analyze and present the case from a business, legal and ethical perspective.